Pinegrow makes adding and styling pseudo-classes and pseudo-elements quick and easy. This tutorial shows you how.

 Let’s give the text of the navigation buttons a black color using our new rule.
 Keeping the new rule highlighted in blue, within the ‘Visual Editor’ section of the Style panel click on the ‘T’ icon at the top to jump to the ‘Font/Text’ section.
 Then for the color input type ‘#000’ for black and hit return.

-Note: we could add a pseudo-class of :link here if we wished, but since we are adding a specific class, it isn’t necessary.
-However, as we will cover further into this tutorial, we should treat this rule-set as the :link rule set for cascade purposes.
+here if we wished, but since we are adding a specific class, it isn’t necessary.
+However, as we will cover further into this tutorial, we should treat this rule-set as the :link

-Okay, we now have some base, minimal styling for our navigation link.
-Next, let’s add the :hover pseudo-class.
+pseudo-class.
 There are a couple of ways that we can proceed.
 If we already have one (or more) of the navigation links selected we can simply click on the ellipsis button (“…”) to the right of the “Create” button in the Style panel.
 If we don’t have these elements selected we can still click on the ellipsis button, but then click on the target icon in the header to designate the element we want to target.

-In this case the links are still selected so we get a list of potential selectors for the element.
-We only want to apply hover styling to our three navigation links, so click on the .nav-link at the end of the list.
+at the end of the list.
 We can see it added to our selector.
 We can also see that the green target icon appears, along with an indicator showing that our current selector will match 2 other elements.
-If we had clicked only on the a proceeding our new class we would still get a green target icon, but it would match 23 other elements on the page, indicating we need to add greater specificity.
+If we had clicked only on the a

-To add the pseudo-class to our selector we can next click on the colon at the very end of the list to get a pop-down menu.
-From this we can pick the :hover pseudo-class.
+pseudo-class.
 Note, our target icon has now gone dark.
 This is because we don’t currently have a hover state on our navigation items, so the selector doesn’t match – as long as the target icon was green prior to selecting the pseudo-class, this is fine.
 Now, like with any other new rule, click on the “Create” button.

 Next, lets go to the visual editor and add some background color and a change to the text color on hover.
-I’ve elected to change the font color to #900 (dark red) and the background color to #fff (white).
-If we hover over any of the links, we can see the changes.
+I’ve elected to change the font color to #900

 This is a simple example with only two styling changes, but what if we had something more complex?
 Having to keep going to the Page View to hover over our element while making visual tweaks is a little painful!
 Pinegrow has you covered!